 If you are still married while you are trying to apply for a card.
 Include the household income on the application when applying.
 It is your income if you are married.

 If you have your own cards, remove your spouse’s name from your cards and ask him to do the same.
 Return the cards from his account to him and ask him to do the same.
 Cancel the cards in his name if he refuses to return the card.

 Go to annualcreditreport.com and pull one from each.
-Try to pull your spouse’s as well.
+If you are still married and have access to your spouse’s information, try to pull your spouse’s as well.
 This will help you review accounts for both of you and check for errors at the same time.